SentinelSec-Studios/Hyperion-Relay/README.md

 Hyperion-Relay is a secure system designed to:
-- Proxy client data to the service.
+- Proxy client data to a specified service.

 ## Future features